miroapp/board-classification-scripts/python/README.md

 1.1.
 If you already have Python 3.x.x installed in your local machine, you may skip this step.

 1.2.
 If you do not have Python 3.x.x installed, you'll need to install it.
-You can download the latest version of Python from the official Python website [here](https://www.python.org/downloads/).
+You can download the latest version of Python from the [official Python website](https://www.python.org/downloads/).
 (Feel free to use the command line to download and install Python 3.x.x if preferred).

 ## Step 2.
 Create directory for your script files